The

 gift God has given to man.
 All the good Savior gave to the

 world was communicated through this book.
-But for it we
+But for it we could

-portrayed in it."
+it."

-"When any
+"When

-church will inscribe over its altar, as its sole
+any church will inscribe over its altar, as its sole

 qualification for membership, the Savior's condensed